Lake Erie College of Osteopathic Medicine - LECOM

 Supplemental Application Fee Waiver Available?
 Yes

-Receipt of AACOMAS fee waiver
+Waived with proof of AACOMAS fee waiver.

 Acceptances/Deposit Schedule